Indulge With Mimi

 – Improper Macaronage Techniques FIX: Deflate some of the air in the batter by using proper folding techniques, should flow like molten lava, do the “Figure 8” test to test consistency

-Macarons have Hollow Shells: (READ THE FULL POST HERE)
+Macarons have Hollow Shells:

-– Under Whipping of Egg whites FIX: Make sure you beat the egg whites until stiff peaks before stopping.
-This will “dry up” the meringue.
+- Under Whipping of Egg whites FIX: Make sure you beat the egg whites until stiff peaks before stopping.
+This will "dry up" the meringue.
 It should clump into a ball inside the whisk.
-You want as little moisture as possible.

-– Broken Meringue Due to Over Whipping of Egg whites FIX: Stop mixing egg whites once the white cling onto the bowl and a small clump of meringue is stiff.
+- Broken Meringue Due to Over Whipping of Egg whites FIX: Stop mixing egg whites once the white cling onto the bowl and a small clump of meringue is stiff.
 Stop beating whites as soon as whites have returned to room temperature for Italian method.
-It should look very thick, glossy and flow off the whisk like a bird’s beak.
+It should look very thick, glossy and flow off the whisk like a bird's beak.
+Try whipping the meringue by hand instead with this tutorial.

 – Improper Macaronage Techniques FIX: Deflate some of the air in the batter by using proper folding techniques.
 Should flow like slow molten lava.
 Do the “Figure 8” test to check consistency.